-There are 5 stunning coasts in Calabria; the Jasmine Coast, the Coast of the Gods, Viola Coast, Cedro Coast and the Coast of Oranges.
+There are 5 stunning coasts in Calabria, the best places to stay; the Jasmine Coast, the Coast of the Gods, Viola Coast, Cedro Coast and the Coast of Oranges.
 Each name refers to what you can find along that coastline.
 The jasmine coast is also famous for its bergamot fruits as well as clusters of Jasmine flowers growing wild everywhere.

 The fragrance of these jasmine flowers is very pleasant and you can smell this everywhere along the Jasmine coast.
 I would like to tell you a little bit about each coast and recommend the towns worth staying in.